pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 - **Upgrade the hardware of the node where Lightning is deployed, especially the CPU and the storage device of `sorted-key-dir`.**
 - **Use the [parallel import](/tidb-lightning/tidb-lightning-distributed-import.md) feature to achieve horizontal scaling.**

-Lightning provides some concurrency-related configurations to affect Physical Import Mode import performance.
+TiDB Lightning provides some concurrency-related configurations to affect import performance in the physical import mode.
 However, from long-term experience, it is recommended to keep the following four configuration items in the default value.
 Adjusting the four configuration items does not bring significant performance boost.

 ```
 [lightning]